- What is commercial flood insurance policy?

 How does commercial flood insurance work?

-Most commercial flood insurance policies have a 30-day waiting period before coverage kicks in, with some exceptions, so you cannot wait until a storm is headed in your direction to put a flood insurance policy in place.
+Most commercial flood insurance policies have a 30-day waiting period before coverage kicks in, with some exceptions, so you cannot wait until a storm is imminent to buy a flood insurance policy.
 You will not be covered if your business is flooded within the 30-day waiting period.

 Once the waiting period is over, coverage takes effect.

-If you need to file a claim, NFIP says to take these steps:
+If you need to file a claim, the NFIP recommends taking these steps:

 How much commercial flood does my small business need?

-In many cases, if your building is worth more than $500,000, it may be necessary to carry an NFIP policy up to its coverage limits and add private market coverage as excess coverage to fully protect your building and contents.
+In many cases, if your building is worth more than $500,000, you may need to carry an NFIP policy and add private market insurance as excess coverage to fully protect your building and contents.

 Which companies sell commercial flood insurance?

-Commercial flood insurance is available via the National Flood Insurance Program.
-These policies are sold via agents in the private market.
-A FEMA directory of insurers selling NFIP flood policies which can be searched by state can be found here.
+Commercial flood insurance is available through the National Flood Insurance Program.
+More than 50 private carriers sell these policies.
+A FEMA directory of insurers selling NFIP flood policies, which can be searched by state, can be found here.
+You can also buy NFIP coverage online through NFIP Direct.

 How much does commercial flood insurance cost?